rossant/galry/docs/manual.md

 Let's give an example of a *fractal viewer*, where a blank texture is rendered, and the fragment shader computes the final color using an algorithm.
 In the example of the Mandelbrot fractal, every pixel corresponds to a point
-$z0 \in E \subset \mathbb C$, and the color of that pixel depends on the asymptotic behavior of a discrete-time dynamical system defined by a recursive function:
+$z_0 \in E \subset \mathbb C$, and the color of that pixel depends on the asymptotic behavior of a discrete-time dynamical system defined by a recursive function:
 $z_{n+1} = f(z_n)$.
 The fragment shader retrieves the coordinates of the current pixel, then executes the dynamical system, and finally returns the adequate color depending on the outcome of the system.
-Once again, the execution of this example is optimal since it is an embarassingly parallel problem.
+Once again, the execution of this example is optimal since it is an embarrassingly parallel problem.

 This example is implemented in `examples/mandelbrot.py`.